Izz-un-Nissa: Death

+The consorts of Shah Jahan accompanying him during his imprisonment at Agra Fort, a painting by Abdur Rahman Chughtai.

 Izz-un-Nissa survived her husband, who was deeply concerned about her welfare at the time of his death in 1666.
 She died 12 years later on 28 January 1678 in Agra.
 Izz-un-Nissa Begum was buried in the Sirhindi Garden laid out by her in the Sabji Mandi area in the outskirts of Shahjahanabad (present-day Old Delhi).
 Her tomb is referred to as the tomb of Sirhindi Begum.
 This must be another title of Izz-un-Nissa Begum.

 Contributions to architecture

 Izz-un-Nissa Begum provided a serai and an impressive mosque in a major market in the south part of Delhi.
 Shah Jahan used this mosque for prayer until his own was completed in 1656.
 It no longer exists, but 19th century illustrations indicate that the mosque was similar to contemporary ones built by Fatehpuri Mahal (another one of Shah Jahan's wives) and Jahanara Begum.